In this post, you’ll learn how to approach the “Orient” phase of OODA during your investigation.

 OODA is an acronym with four repeating phases:

-• Decide: Based on your goals, orientation, and timing needs, decide on what action to take and when.
-Actions could include testing a hypothesis about the current state (i.e. get more data) or to try to change the predictions about what will happen next (i.e. thwart an intruder)
+- Decide: Based on your goals, orientation, and timing needs, decide on what action to take and when.
+Actions could include testing a hypothesis about the current state (i.e. get more data) or trying to change the predictions about what will happen next (i.e. thwart an intruder).

 Here is a rather generic OODA diagram: